cloudify-cosmo/docs.getcloudify.org/content/installation/upgrading-manager.md

 ## Restore User Database

-For upgrades from a pre-4.2 snapshot and with multiple users, either:
+(For upgrade from 4.1.0 and below) If you have multiple Cloudify users, either:

 * Reset the passwords of all old users
 * Contact support to restore the old users with the `/opt/manager/rest-security.conf` file.